 Parking your vehicle for up to 60 minutes is entirely free for all hotel visitors.
 This is good if you just have a quick errand to run.
 If you’re planning to spend time exploring and enjoying the LINQ resort property, an hour won’t even be close to enough.

-Parking for 1 to 3 hours will run you $12.
+Parking for 1 to 3 hours will run you $15 Monday thru Thursday.
 However, this might be acceptable when you consider the costs of parking elsewhere in the area.
-Parking at the LINQ is less expensive than some of the other Caesar properties such as Caesars Palace and The Cromwell ($15).
+On the weekends, parking for 1 to 24 hours will cost $23.

-If you’re planning a multiple-day stay and you’ll need to park your vehicle for more than 24 hours, you’ll be looking at a fee of $15 each additional day.
+If you’re planning a multiple-day stay and you’ll need to park your vehicle for more than 24 hours, you’ll be looking at a fee of $18 for each additional day.
 Keep in mind that any fraction of an extra day, no matter how small, is charged as a whole.